Skip to main content

 🧑🤝🧑 Streamlined structure

-Public group creation will be disabled as Spaces become the primary community structure, reducing duplication and encouraging activity in Spaces.
+Public group creation has been disabled as Spaces become the primary community structure, reducing duplication and encouraging activity in Spaces.

 Private groups will remain available and easier to access.